A Coherent View of the Quark-Gluon Plasma from Energy Correlators: Numerical Results

-To illustrate the dependence of the shape of the EEC on the medium parameters, we show in figure~\ref{fig:HOvaryingParameters} the $n=1$ EEC spectrum computed within the multiple scattering HO approach for different sets of medium parameters.\footnote{See appendix~\ref{app:figs} for additional figures showing the two-point correlator within all the jet quenching models considered in this paper and different sets of parameters.} One can observe that the angle at which the in-medium EEC starts to deviate from the vacuum result (the onset angle) is mostly dependent on the length of the medium $L$, whilst the area of the medium enhancement (amplitude) depends on both $\hat{q}$ and $L$.
+To illustrate the dependence of the shape of the EEC on the medium parameters, we show in figure~\ref{fig:HOvaryingParameters} the $n=1$ EEC spectrum computed within the multiple scattering HO approach for different sets of medium parameters.\footnote{See appendix~\ref{app:figs} for additional figures showing the two-point correlator within all the jet quenching models considered in this paper and different sets of parameters.} One can observe that for the simplified brick of length $L$ used in this manuscript the angle at which the in-medium EEC starts to deviate from the vacuum result (the onset angle) is mostly dependent on $L$, whilst the area of the medium enhancement (amplitude) depends on both $\hat{q}$ and $L$.
 We would like to quantitatively determine how features of the EEC spectra scale with the medium and jet parameters, with the ultimate goal of studying the correlator spectra's sensitivity to the dynamics of colour coherence.
 To this end, we generalise the fitting procedure used for the EEC computed within the HO approach in \cite{Andres:2022ovj}, so it allows us to study the signatures of coherence within all the medium-induced radiation approaches considered in this manuscript.\footnote{We do not study in this manuscript the onset angle, previously explored in \cite{Andres:2022ovj}, as it is not necessary to determine the emergence of colour coherence and its extraction is challenging in the GLV approach due to the more gradual vacuum to medium enhancement transition.} This improved fitting method, which we outline in the following section, increases both the robustness and model independence of our analysis.